-"Tutorial Assistant" means a person who assists the learning process under the supervision of an ASM.
-The ASM will delegate appropriate tasks provided that the day-to-day learning and teaching programmes, the assessment of the students' learning outcomes, and any development of course and curriculum content, remain the responsibility of the ASM.
+"Tutorial Assistant" means a person who assists the learning process under the supervision of an academic staff member.
+The academic staff member will delegate appropriate tasks provided that the day-to-day learning and teaching programmes, the assessment of the students' learning outcomes and any development of course and curriculum content, remain the responsibility of the academic staff member.